-As described in the sections above, no koalas or evidence of koala presence was identified during the field survey program.
+One record of the species (mother with back young) has been made within the Study Area following an extensive field survey program.
 Records in the region are scattered and often undated or >50 years old, indicating the population is still recovering following the cessation of historical hunting practices.
-Noting this and the species known occurrence at low densities within parts of Queensland, it is considered likely only a small number of individuals may utilise the habitat of the Study Area Although there is significant uncertainty in the viability of the population, such individuals may be important for maintaining genetic diversity or have the potential to act as source populations if they are breeding.
-Based on this, it is conservatively assumed that if any individuals are present within the Study Area, they comprise an important population.
+Noting this and the species known occurrence at low densities within parts of Queensland, it is considered likely only a small number of individuals utilise the habitat of the Study Area.
+The small, low density population within the Study Area may be important for maintaining genetic diversity.
+Given that evidence of breeding was recorded based on the confirmation of a joey accompanying an adult female, the population has the potential to act as source population for the species.
+Based on this, it is assumed that the population of koala persisting within the Study Area is an important population.

-Potential impacts on this species as a result of the Project include habitat loss and degradation, mortality from vehicle strike and exacerbation of pest populations including wild dogs.
-Vegetation clearing required for the construction of the Project will result in direct impacts to 641.6 ha of potential breeding, foraging and dispersal habitat and 5.1 ha of potential climate refugia habitat.
+Potential impacts on this species as a result of the Project include habitat loss and degradation, mortality from vehicle strike, operational noise masking mating calls and exacerbation of pest populations including wild dogs.
+Vegetation clearing required for the construction of the Project will result in direct impacts to 641.6 ha of potential breeding, foraging and dispersal habitat and 5.3 ha of potential climate refugia habitat.
 Although a one-off event, the loss of habitat is expected to be the impact with the greatest potential consequences.